Kev1nTang/QTM-347-Project/README.md

 </details>

 ### 2.  **Non-parametric Models:**
 Non-parametric models do not assume a specific data distribution and instead rely on the data itself to reveal patterns and relationships.
 By not making strong assumptions about the data, non-parametric models can capture intricate patterns that parametric models might miss.
-For our rain prediction project, we implemented models including K-Nearest Neighbors (KNN), Decision Trees, Random Forests, and Gradient Boosting.
+For our rain prediction project, we implemented models including K-Nearest Neighbors (KNN), Classification Trees, Random Forests, and Gradient Boosting.

 <details>
   <summary>Click to expand</summary>